AMM & DEX Venues

 Tick Depth Histogram

-- Each bar represents a tick boundary with active liquidity positions
+- Each bar is a tick boundary with active LP positions

 - The highlighted bar (amber) is the current tick — where swaps are executing now

-- Taller bars indicate more liquidity concentrated at that price level
+- Taller bars = more liquidity concentrated at that price level

 | Pattern | Meaning |